We’re now accepting submission for Issue 03! Submit on our submittable HERE.

 Send us what you’ve got through Submittable!

-What you’re agreeing to upon submission
+What you’re agreeing to upon submission and acceptance

 Writers keep all rights to their work.
 We ask that if your piece has yet to be published online or in other publication that you cite Wizards in Space Literary Magazine as its original home, but you should be able to post and repost your beautiful stories and experiences as much as you want.
 That’s just like, our opinion, dude.